scuzzydude/asimov/asimov.md

 One way would be to allow Scoot to be created that isn't tradeable.
 This means it's a perpetual responsibility.
 Those preserving something bad for history's stake make a commitment to do it, but in form of scoot that could never be traded for profit.[^87]

-The charter should attempt to address these ethical concerns in a manner that is fair across cultures and time periods.
+The charter should address these ethical concerns in a manner that is fair across cultures and time periods.
 An actual job for a philosopher.

 The charter may specify a judicial system to make judgements on appropriate content.
 This is very dangerous, as societal trends of the current day might wipe out history for future generations due to political correctness or in reaction to some bad event.
 The charter should outline hard guidelines for any judicial system.
 It should always lean towards freedom of expression.